The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Learn more about how to find affordable car insurance in Colorado — even with bad credit.

 Car insurance can be expensive if you have bad credit.
 Car insurance companies utilize credit score as a primary rating factor, setting prices based partially on drivers’ credit histories.
-Because car insurers use historical data showing drivers with bad credit are more apt to file car insurance claims, they account for for this risk by charging more expensive rates.
+Because car insurers use historical data showing drivers with bad credit are more apt to file car insurance claims, they account for this risk by assessing more expensive rates.

 Colorado drivers pay an average penalty of $1,600 each year for having a credit score in the “worst” tier.
 Drivers in the "poor" or "below fair to poor" credit tiers will also face more costly-than-average auto insurance rates.